N3VEM/RadioRocketV2/README.md

 ## Ground Station
 The ground station is a single board computer, LoRa feather module, SDRplay Dongle, and all the associated wiring and power components, built into a project enclosure.
 It's primary purpose is to receive the LoRa and APRS data, and then act as a server to serve up that data via node-red and/or sound packet modem to a web browser and APRS client running on a connected device (a laptop, tablet, etc.)

-#### Bill of Materials for the Ground Station
-* LePotato
-* Adafruit LoRa Feather
-* RTL-SDR Dongle
-* power stuff
-* enclosure

-## Node-Red - Served by the Ground Station
-a node red dashboard served up by the ground station can display the telemetry data sent by the rocket.